 /So what is he up to now?/ He turned the paper over. /Ah./

 He'd unwrapped those memories the night he'd finally opened Duo's secret files and found his own deep, blue eyes staring back at him.
 For a while, he'd thought he was back in the war, when the reek of burning hydraulics and grinding metal had closed his throat and ripped his eyes just that same way.
 But it had been neither of those things.
 And even they could not have explained why his face was wet.
-He'd almost called Duo then, but something had stopped him.
+He'd almost called Duo then, but something stopped him.
+A few hours later Marissa had found him.
+He'd tried to explain, but she hadn't really understood it all.
 Over the following weeks and months the memories had found others he'd thought he'd forgotten.
 Some good, some bad.
 But even the bad memories had their good parts -- now.
 He'd finally understood that Duo wasn't ready for him anymore than he was ready for Duo.

 He called Harris, then the Dublin office.
 He told the receptionist what he wanted and she offered to take care of it for him.
 She knew just the place and it gave her an excuse to go shopping after work today.
 He'd accepted, thanking her.
 It would save him time tomorrow.

-/Time to go to bed,/ he thought.
-For some reason he never thought of his apartment as home.
+/Time to go to home,/ he thought. /I hope Marissa understands./ He knew she would.
 As he walked out to the parking lot and the waiting motorcycle, his lips twitched into a faint smile.
-He still "forgot" to file flight plans every two or three months...
+She also understood why he still "forgot" to file flight plans at least four times a year.

 Heero was over two hours late. /It isn't like him to be late.
 He isn't coming.
 Damn that bastard.
 He really doesn't care about me.
 Boysdon'tcry.
 That's a lie!
 A damn lie!/ Duo's head fell to his knees and he wept.
 He almost didn't hear it until it was too late.